dnightroad/Wallet_Blockchain_test_app/README.md

-# LimeAcademy_Blockchain
+# Web3 test
-This is my Diana Edreva's attempt at Lime Academy's Blockchain entrance
+Blockchain wallet web app

 ## Here is an image of the project